Thrunite TC15 Flashlight Review

 Build Quality and Disassembly

-This light feels very good in-hand, with quality anodizing, and an interesting grip pattern on the cell tube.
+This light feels very good in the hand, with quality anodizing, and an interesting grip pattern on the cell tube.

 It’s maybe not an extremely interesting light, but the grip is sufficient, and it doesn’t try to pull off any ‘tactical’ etc branding.
 It’s just a good, solid performer.